How to Paint Bathroom Floor Tiles

 • Optionally seal everything with a clear topcoat for extra durability.

-You don’t need fancy tools for a DIY painted tile floor, but you do need the right products so the finish holds up.
+You don’t need fancy tools to learn how to paint bathroom floor tiles, but you do need the right products so the finish actually holds up.

 The Before: Budget Bathroom Floor Makeover Without Replacing Tile